d1vanov/libquentier/INSTALL.md

 ## Compatibility

 Libquentier works on Linux, OS X / macOS and Windows.
-It can be built with virtually any version of Qt framework, starting from Qt 4.8.6 and up to the latest and greatest Qt 5.x.
-The major part of libquentier is written in C++98 style with a few features of C++11 standard which are supported by older compilers.
-As a result, libquentier can be built by as old compilers as gcc-4.5, Visual C++ 2010.
+It can be built Qt framework starting from 5.5.1, and up to the latest and greatest Qt 5.x.
+The major part of libquentier is written in C++14 standard.
+Libquentier should be easy to build on any recent enough Linux distro.
+The oldest supported distro is considered to be the oldest LTS Ubuntu version.

+Even though libquentier is cross-platform, most development and testing currently occurs on Linux so things might occasionally break on Windows and macOS platforms.

 ## Dependencies

-Dependencies include the following Qt components:
+Dependencies include the following Qt modules:
- * For Qt4: QtCore, QtGui, QtNetwork, QtXml, QtSql, QtTest + QtDBus on Linux platform only + optionally QtWebKit
  * For Qt5: Qt5Core, Qt5Gui, Qt5Widgets, Qt5Network, Qt5PrintSupport, Qt5Xml, Qt5Sql, Qt5Test, Qt5LinguistTools + Qt5DBus on Linux platform only + optionally either Qt5WebKit and Qt5WebKitWidgets or Qt5WebEngine (and Qt5WebEngineCore for Qt >= 5.6), Qt5WebEngineWidgets, Qt5WebSockets and Qt5WebChannel

 The dependency on QtWebKit or QtWebEngine for Qt4 and Qt5 is enabled by default but can be disabled by passing special arguments to `CMake`, see the details below.

 Non-Qt dependendencies of libquentier are the following:
  * libxml2 - for validation of Evernote notes ENML against the DTD
  * OpenSSL - for encryption and decryption of note fragments.
-Note that OpenSSL version shipped with OS X / macOS by Apple doesn't contain the required encryption/decryption API and is therefore not suitable for libquentier - you would encounter build errors if you try to use that OpenSSL version.
+Note that OpenSSL version shipped with macOS by Apple doesn't contain the required encryption/decryption API and is therefore not suitable for libquentier - you would encounter build errors if you try to use that OpenSSL version.
 The OpenSSL from homebrew or macports would be suitable.
  * Boost (some header-only libraries)
  * libhunspell
  * [QtKeychain](https://github.com/frankosterfeld/qtkeychain)
  * [QEverCloud](https://github.com/d1vanov/QEverCloud)
  * libtidy5 from [tidy-html5](https://github.com/htacg/tidy-html5).
-Note that the old libtidy 0.99 shipped with many Linux distros won't be suitable!
+Note that the old libtidy 0.99 shipped with some older Linux distros won't be suitable!
- * For Qt4 builds only: [qt4-mimetypes](https://github.com/d1vanov/qt4-mimetypes)
  * Optionally: Doxygen (for automatic generation of documentation)

 Although it is theoretically possible to use different Qt versions to build libquentier and its dependencies, it is highly